Protecting high-elevation sagebrush habitat for a working wilderness.

 - The NRCS-ALE and Montana State Sage-Grouse Habitat Conservation Program provide funding to encourage more conservation easements.

-- Researchers from Montana State University, in partnership with TNC and the Red Rock Lakes National Wildlife Refuge, spent three years in the Centennial Valley gathering data on greater sage-grouse populations, nesting, and brood-rearing habits, and winter migration patterns.
-The preliminary results of this project are helping us to understand the impacts of grazing infrastructure such as water tanks, fences, and roads; as well as measure the importance of winter habitat availability for sage-grouse success.
+- Researchers from Montana State University, in partnership with TNC and the Red Rock Lakes National Wildlife Refuge, spent three years in the Centennial Valley gathering data on greater sage-grouse populations, nesting and brood-rearing habits, and winter migration patterns.
+The preliminary results of this project are helping us to understand the impacts of grazing infrastructure such as water tanks, fences and roads, as well as to measure the importance of winter habitat availability for sage-grouse success.

 Through easements and purchasing these lands, The Nature Conservancy in Montana is able to protect this diverse habitat from threats of development.
 Yet this alone is not enough to preserve this landscape and ensure it can remain a working wilderness for both ranchers and nature.
 That’s why we provide resources to help landowners improve their management practices and restore degraded habitat.

-The Conservancy also works to refine our understanding of maintaining and restoring sagebrush grassland systems through science — especially as it relates to climate change and wide-ranging mammals.
+TNC also works to refine our understanding of maintaining and restoring sagebrush grassland systems through science—especially as it relates to climate change and wide-ranging mammals.
 TNC science and stewardship staff are working with spatial analysts to measure the widespread impacts of conifer encroachment throughout the High Divide.